awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 + Parameter
 + Patch baseline
 + Resource data sync
++ Session

 For automation definitions, Systems Manager supports a second\-level resource, *version ID*\.
 In AWS, these second\-level resources are, known as *subresources*\.
 Specifying a version subresource for an automation definition resource lets you provide access to certain versions of an automation definition\.
 For example, you might want to ensure that only the latest version of an automation definition is used in your instance management\.

 To organize and manage parameters, you can create names for parameters with a hierarchical construction\.
 With hierachical construction, a parameter name can include a path that you define by using forward slashes\.
 You can name a parameter resource with a maximum of five levels\.
 We suggest that you create hierarchies that reflect an existing hierarchical structure in your environment\.
 For more information, see [Creating Systems Manager Parameters](sysman-paramstore-su-create.md)\.

 Each resource has a unique Amazon Resource Names \(ARNs\)\.
 In a policy, you identify the resource that a policy applies to by using its ARN\.
-For more information about ARNs, see [Amazon Resource Names \(ARN\) and AWS Service Namespaces](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
+For more information about ARNs, see [Amazon Resource Names \(ARN\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.

 The following table shows the structure of the ARN format for each resource type in Systems Manager: